jianpingliao1991/steedos.org/docs/formula/date.md

 Use the `DATEVALUE( date/time )` function to return the date value of the date time.
 For example, to get the year from a datetime, use `YEAR( DATEVALUE( date/time ) )`

 You can use the `DATETIMEVALUE( TEXT(date) )` function to convert a date value to a date time in GMT time zone.
 The time will be set to Greenwich mean time (GMT) and then displayed in all user time zones.
-For Beijing time, `DATETIMEVALUE( TEXT(TODAY()) )` will return to the utc0 of the day, and the Huayan Rubik's cube interface will display 8:00 a.m. of that day instead of 00:00 of the same day.
+For Beijing time, `DATETIMEVALUE( TEXT(TODAY()) )` will return to the utc0 of the day, and the Steedos interface will display 8:00 a.m. of that day instead of 00:00 of the same day.
 For more information, please refer to [notes about date time and time zone](#notes-about-date-time-and-time-zone)

 ## Convert between date time and time